Educational resource — civil service exam preparation. Not a government website.

 Highest-paying states

-Annual median salary for Public Health Officers by state (BLS OEWS 2024–2026)
+Annual median salary for Public Health Officers by state.
+Sort the list or compare two states side by side.

 Lowest-paying states